 ^{123.} Justice Department Commemorates the Tenth Anniversary of the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act, U.S. DEP'T OF JUST.
-ARCHIVES, https://perma.cc/EL2Z-DHD2 (last visited Mar.
-4, 2023).
+ARCHIVES, https://perma.cc/SNT7-PXQV.
+124. Id.

-people for non-LGBT people.125 There has also been a significant increase in hate crimes perpetrated against transgender people.126 There is thus much to be done to increase the efficacy of the Act.
+crime data from 2017-2019 revealed that LGBT people experienced 6.6 violent hate crime victimizations per 1,000 people, compared to 0.8 victimizations per 1,000 people for non-LGBT people.
+There has also been a significant increase in hate crimes perpetrated against transgender people.
+There is thus much to be done to increase the efficacy of the Act.

 III.
-PROPOSED LEGISLATION
+Proposed Legislation

 Homeless individuals are not currently covered under federal hate crime legislation.
-The impetus to include federal protection for homeless people under a hate crime statute in 2007127 was the number of bias-based attacks on homeless people documented at the time.128 Between 1999 and 2007, there were eighty-five hate-motivated homicides, as defined by the federal government, and 217 deaths as a result of violent acts against homeless people.129 Nevertheless, the 2007 legislation failed-possibly because homelessness is neither an immutable characteristic nor of personal relevance to all people.
+The impetus to include federal protection for homeless people under a hate crime statute in 2007127 arose from data on the number of bias-based attacks on homeless people documented at the time.128 Between 1999 and 2007, there were 85 hate-motivated homicides, as defined by the federal government, and 217 deaths as a result of violent acts against homeless people.129 Nevertheless, the 2007 legislation failed-possibly because homelessness is neither an immutable characteristic nor of personal relevance to all people.
 Homelessness is viewed as temporary and thus protection for the homeless under a hate crime statute would not equally protect all American citizens.130 In 2014, Representative Hakeem S. Jeffries (D-NY) proposed the Hate Crime Reporting Act of 2014 in the House of Representatives.131 The bill, which would have directed the National Telecommunications and Information Administration to update a report on the role of telecommunications in hate crimes,132 was not enacted.133 The same bill was introduced in the Senate but was also not enacted.134